 “When women walk into my centre, the most common complaint I hear is ‘I work to hard, I eat to much, I diet to much, I drink too much wine, I shop too much and still there is this sense of hunger that I can’t touch’,” shares Daedone.

 According to Gottfried “Cortisol is the main hormone of stress and living in a state of vigilance keeps cortisol riding high.
 This lowers all your pleasure hormones like progesterone, oxytocin and your thyroid hormones.
 Orgasm balances your hormones; it improves thyroid function and boosts your oxytocin which lowers your cortisol.”
 By increasing oxytocin and serotonin (your happy hormone), orgasm also acts as a natural antidepressant.

 Instead of thinking you are so stressed you no longer have a libido, turn it around: because you are stressed you need to make space for intimacy and discover your full orgasm.
 “Women that have a sense of pressure don’t find relief no matter how much they do or how successful they are,” shares Daedone.
 “The stress doesn’t go down until they begin to work with their orgasm and release it from a deep place.”

-If you feel numb and disconnected, start by getting yourself a jade egg.
-Simply walking around the house with your jade egg in will stimulate the tissue, activate blood flow and turn on your internal nerves; before you know it your libido will begin stirring.
+If you feel numb and disconnected, start by getting yourself a yoni egg (link in sidebar).
 The more we enjoy the blissful sensations of sensual orgasm, the more we produce these important anti-aging hormones and increase our vitality.